rescuecomputers/infinity/README.md

 2. Commit all code to a public version­control repository of your choice (e.g. Github) and provide usage instructions.
 EXTRA: Write automated infrastructure tests to verify the environment works as expected

-I am primary a Microsoft stack developer so i came at it form that angle.
+I am primary a Microsoft stack developer so i came at it from that angle.
 However, I am perfectly capable of calling AWS API from any platform.
+If you would like a bash .sh file or a script to run on the AWS console I can provide that as well.

 Solution is a windows forms app that creates a stack based on CloudFormation template.